5 Reasons to Use Lightroom Cloud for Desktop

 The conventional wisdom these past 2+ years since the Lightroom cloud was born has been for people to pick either Lightroom Classic or Lightroom cloud, and not use them together.
 The main reason for this was simplicity.
 Just using one program or the other keeps your life much simpler (as evidenced by the need for that FAQ).
 I can appreciate this reasoning, and don’t blame anyone for wanting to keep their life simpler.

 That said, I’ve never stopped using these two programs in-sync with each other, and I honestly feel it provides the best of both worlds.
 There are caveats and things to know before you go, but once you understand the workflow, there’s a lot of benefits to use to your advantage.
 In this post I wanted to share five reasons you might consider installing the Lightroom cloud for Mac / Windows on one of your computers (this assumes you are interested in syncing your Lightroom Classic catalog).

-Use it Help Manage Cloud Storage
+Help Manage Cloud Storage